daveredfern/daveredfern/privacy.md

 If you complete any forms on this website, the information is processed and stored in [Netlify Forms](https://www.netlify.com/products/forms/).

+On a few pages of my website I use embed code for services like [YouTube](https://youtube.com) and [Speaker Deck](https://www.speakerdeck.com).
+These websites may collect information about you and use cookies.
+For more information their own privacy notices.

 If you have any questions, please [contact me](https://daveredfern.com/contact/).